What is a Platform Bed? The Complete Buyer's Guide

 Platform beds come in a variety of styles.
 Here’s what you need to know about the most common types of bed frames:

 The classic platform bed features a completely solid base that supports a mattress.
-This is the typical sturdy, simple bed that many think of when they hear “platform bed.”
-You won’t have room to put anything underneath the bed, but the tradeoff is perhaps the most durable bed on the market.
+Many think of this bed when they hear “platform bed.”
+You won’t have room to put anything underneath the bed, but the tradeoff is perhaps the most durable bed on the market, providing more comfortable sleep with excellent support.

 Storage Platform Bed